-Full Council is responsible for agreeing new policies and amendments to existing policies.
+Risks rated as above the risk threshold are reported as part of the quarterly [ Healthcheck to Councillors.
+Full Council Full Council Full Council is responsible for agreeing new policies and amendments to existing policies.
 It also sets out the policy and budget framework, and approves the annual budget.
 Governance, Audit and Finance Board approves the Statement of Accounts.
 The Council is subject to independent external audit currently by Ernst & Young.
-The external audit plan outlines the work undertaken and the timing of external audit reports.
+The external audit plan outlines the work undertaken and the timing of external audit Internal audit reports.

-Internal audit

 The Council supplements this work with an internal audit service sourced through the Southern Internal Audit Partnership.
 The internal audit service has an annual audit plan based on a risk analysis carried out by the auditors each spring.
 This minimises the risk of fraud and error, and provides management with assurance that policies and procedures are robust.
 The Chief Internal Auditor is required to provide a written status report to the Executive Board, summarising the assurance opinions arising from the internal audit reviews carried out during the year.
 The Governance, Audit and Finance Board undertake the core functions of an audit committee.

-The Council has appointed the Chief Finance Officer as the Section 151 Officer with the statutory responsibility for the proper administration of the Council's financial affairs.
+The Council has appointed the Chief Finance Officer as the Section 151 Officer with the statutory responsibility for the proper administration of the Council's financial - affairs. alialis.
+1